 What to Do if You Suspect Medical Negligence

 If you suspect medical malpractice and negligence, take the following steps to protect your right to file a claim:

 - Record everything.
 Write down everything you remember before your memory starts to fade.

 - Keep files, receipts, and records.
 Keep every piece of paper associated with your hospital visits, treatments, and second opinions.

 - Ask someone to serve as your hospital advocate.
 If you are still in the hospital, make sure a family member or friend stays with you to act on your behalf when you’re in treatment or not awake.
 An advocate can prevent further acts of negligence and ensure you’re taken care of until you speak with an attorney.

 - Contact a malpractice attorney as soon as you can.
 To file a claim before the statute of limitations runs out and preserve the evidence of the claim, contact an attorney as soon as you suspect an act of negligence.
 During a free consultation, one of our attorneys can help you decide if moving forward with a claim makes sense.

-The attorneys at Fiol Law Group respect the work local hospitals do to protect residents in and around Tampa, FL.
-We also believe that the law acts as a much needed check on medical authority.
+The attorneys at Fiol & Morros Law Group respect the work local hospitals do to protect residents in and around Florida.
+We also believe that the law acts as a much-needed check on medical authority.
+Especially if someone dies as a result of medical treatment, our wrongful death lawyers want to help.
 Allow us to serve as your legal representatives, and we will fight to secure full and fair compensation on your behalf.

 We take all of our personal injury cases on a contingency fee basis.
 As your law firm, our team can also represent you in front of insurance adjusters, employers, and bill collectors as we pursue your claim and help you find a path to maximum recovery.
-For a free hospital negligence case evaluation reach out to our office in Tampa, FL today.
+For a free medical malpractice, and negligence case evaluation reach out to our office in Florida today.